teacherguy2020/now-playing/alexa/README.md

 - If a queue is already active (has a head), opening/starting the skill will typically continue that queue flow.
 - In that case, Alexa responds with behavior like **“starting your queue”** and proceeds with queue-driven playback.
 - The API advances playback by consuming/removing queue head entries via queue endpoints so Alexa/UI/MPD remain in sync.
+- Alexa wants to be in control, so the skill will not be "active" very long.
+You'll have to say "Alexa open (whatever your invocation name is) to get back to controlling the queue.
+- You can pause, resume, and skip without having the skill open.

 Empty-queue behavior: